e-berman/Movie-Emporium/README.md

 # Movie-Emporium

-Simulates a hybrid stream/buy/rent movie service.
-Utilizes raw MySQL queries.
+Simulates a movie catalog that utilizes raw MySQL queries.

 To start: